klembot/grunt-entwine-quickstart/README.md

   * On Linux, how you open a terminal window depends on what distribution you're using.
 On Ubuntu, open the Applications menu.
 In the Accessories folder, there's an item named "Terminal."

+Once you have a command prompt open, type:

+  * ``npm install -g grunt`` if you are using Windows.
+  * ``sudo install -g grunt`` if you are using OS X or Linux.
+You'll be prompted for your password before continuing.

-Once you have a command prompt open, type ``npm install -g grunt`` and press the Enter key. _npm_ will think for a moment, then print out text as it installs Grunt for you.
+Then press the Enter key. _npm_ will think for a moment, then print out text as it installs Grunt for you.
 When the prompt reappears, it's done.

 Don't close this terminal window-- you'll need it in the next section.